 All resins have a fairly common shelf life, which is 6 months once opened, and 12 months unopened.
 People can & do use epoxy past its shelf life, however if using up older resin, use coloured and darker tints (rather then clear).
 When mixed, a slightly yellowed hardener may go clear or pretty close to it, if within the year shelf life.
 It will appear less yellow once on a piece due to the fact it is mixed with the other part (A) resin, which dilutes it, and once spread out it's less observable to the eye.

-One trick many long time resin users do with slightly yellowed hardener, is some people add a tiny drop of blue or violet tint to the mixed epoxy to trick the eye from seeing the yellow.
+One trick many long time resin users do with slightly yellowed hardener, is some people add a tiny drop of blue or violet tint (nothing with micas), to the mixed epoxy to trick the eye from seeing the yellow.
 This trick, sometimes allows people to use up resin that is no longer new, and in it's ideal time frame.

 If the product has gone into the deeper darker amber tones, then it's well past it's shelf life, or it's been exposed to more oxygen then it should be (possibly lid not tightened), or there may be some type of contaminant in it, & I wouldn't use it.
 It needs to be properly disposed of.
+Though I have heard of a few woodworkers who still use that badly aged resin, as a base layer/sealer in projects it won’t be seen)

 You will also sometimes notice a difference in smell of aged (ambered) hardener.
 It will often have quite a bit stronger odour than when it's brand new, again due to oxidization process.